AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Common Functions.md

 ```

 ## _len()_
-_len_ takes the length of any sequences: strings, lists — anything.
+_len_ takes the length of any sequence: strings, lists — anything.

 ```Python
 name = "Mitzelplik"